upgradingdave/camunda-8-jdbc-connector/README.md

 Instead of returning results as a List, this option returns them as a Map.
 The trick here is to define which column to use as the Map Key.
 In this example, we define the `Map Key Column Name` as `EMAIL`.
 This way, the results are indexed using the value from the `USERS.EMAIL` column.

-> :warning: **Heads Up!** The case of the `Map Key Column Name` must match exactly with the case of the column name found in the query results.
+> [!WARNING] The case of the `Map Key Column Name` must match exactly with the case of the column name found in the query results.
 For example, in H2 databases, column names in results are uppercase.
 However, other databases might return column names as lowercase.

 ![SELECT Map](images/SELECTMap.png)